-Peter Drucker, the famed business consultant, coined the phrase “knowledge worker”[1] in 1959.
+Peter Drucker, the famed business consultant, coined the phrase “knowledge worker” way back in 1959.
 He contended that highly educated workers would not be content or motivated simply by following orders or instructions.
-Drucker’s teaching still resonates today: spend any time in the business section of a bookstore and you will see scores of books about how to motivate your team and achieve buy-in.
+Drucker’s teaching still resonates today.
+You will see scores of books about how to motivate and achieve team buy-in.

-It’s not that leaders want to be dictators, but rather that they often lack the training needed to build more engaged teams.
-Here are three ways to get you on the road to success in this area:
+It’s not that leaders want to be dictators, but rather that they often lack the training needed.
+Here are three ways to get you on the road to success in this area.

 Create a “We Decide” Culture